rockmanz1203/shared_optix/README.md

 shared_optix
 ============

-The folder contains a release of the OptiX 2.6.3 library for GPU-accelerated raytracing.
-This also includes OptiX Prime, an SDK for general purpose packet-based raytracing.
-Use of this library requires CUDA Toolkit 5.5 or 6.0
+This folder contains binaries and headers for version 3.9.0 of the OptiX library for GPU-accelerated raytracing.
+We recommend using CUDA Toolkit 7.5 with this library, although older CUDA versions may also work.

 This repository is used by the gl_optix_composite sample.